georgi/patroon/README.md

 There are 3 basic rules regarding the evaluation:

-* The special node attribute `context` declares a scope, which will be looked up in the current data object.
+* Each found class name of a node will be looked up in the current data object.
+If found, the node will be processed in the new scope.
+  Example: the class name `comment` instructs to lookup the name `comment` in the data object, which contains the comment array.

 * Arrays repeat the current node and process its elements recursively.

-* Code will be evaluated for text surounded with braces (works also for attributes).
+* Code will be evaluated for text surrounded with braces (works also for attributes).
+The evaluation takes place in the scope of the current data object, which is in the example a comment object.
+So the snippet `<a title="{time}">` will lookup the time in the comment object and insert into the title attribute.

 ### Helper